appuio/docs/services/02_general_concepts.rst

 TODO: improvements

-Modern continuous integration tools enable us to automate many tedious aspects in the software development lifecycle.
-We can configure these tools such that they automatically perform jobs such as testing and compiling the application and/or deploying a new release.
+Modern continuous integration tools enable us to automate many tedious aspects of the software development lifecycle.
+We can configure these tools such that they automatically perform jobs like testing and compiling the application and/or deploying a new release.

-These tools work especially well if we use them in conjunction with containers, as we can have the tool build a container from our sources, test the container and even directly deploy the new version of the container.
+These tools work especially well if we use them in conjunction with containers, as we can have the tool build a container from our sources, test the container and possibly directly deploy the new version of the container.
 As we are confident that containers run the same on all environments, we can trust that the container built and tested in CI will also run where we deployed it to.

 There are many CI tools around with all of them providing similar functionalities, which might make choosing between them quite hard.
-To account for this diversity, we will use two very popular CI tools to continuously integrate our microservices (Jenkins and Gitlab).
+To account for this diversity, we will use two very popular CI tools to continuously integrate our microservices: Jenkins and Gitlab.

 **Relevant Readings / Resources**